cgeeng/bg_arena_planner/DesignDocument.md

 ### Provided Code

-Provide a class diagram for the provide code as you read through it.
+Provide a class diagram for the provided code as you read through it.
 For the classes you are adding, you will create them as a separate diagram, so for now, you can just point towards the interfaces for the provided code diagram.